All Products

 image

-2. Open the Cline settings page to configure the API information for the large model.
-The following four items are required.
-You can keep the default values for the other items.
+2. Open the Cline settings page and configure the LLM API information.
+The following four parameters are required.
+You can keep the default values for the other parameters.

 • API Provider: Alibaba Qwen